microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplication.md

 This example update `IsTranslateLinksInBodyEnabled`, `ApplicationServerTimeout`, and  `ConnectorGroupId` parameter.

+- `ObjectId` parameter specifies the application ID.
+- `ExternalUrl` parameter specifies the URL that use to access the application from outside user private network.
+- `InternalUrl` parameter specifies the URL that use to access the application from inside user private network.
+- `ConnectorGroupId` parameter specifies the Connector group ID that assigned to this application.
+- `ApplicationServerTimeout` parameter specifies the application server timeout to set.
+- `ExternalAuthenticationType` parameter specifies the external authentication type.
+- `IsTranslateHostHeaderEnabled` parameter specifies the translates urls in headers.

 ## Parameters

 ### -ObjectId

 Specifies a unique application ID of an application in Microsoft Entra ID.
-This objectid can be found using the Get-EntraBetaApplication command.
+This objectid can be found using the `Get-EntraBetaApplication` command.

 ```yaml
 Type: System.String